nwisbeta/api-catalogue/README.md

     │   ├── spec/
     │   │   └── open-api.yml or service.wsdl
     │   └── user-guide/
-    │       └── # see user guide section below
+    │       └── # see user-guide section below

-If an API is deployed to the sandbox, it will be available at: `https://sandbox.api.wales.nhs.uk/{system-id}/{api-id}/`
+If an API has a sandbox implementation, it will be available at: `https://sandbox.api.wales.nhs.uk/{system-id}/{api-id}/`

-# Contributing

-Pull requests will be reviewed by an admin before merging.
-Guidance on how to add new catalogue entries for a system and/or API are detailed below.
+Below is more detail on each of the catalogue files and guidance on the expected content and writing style.

 ## system.yml
-This file holds information about the backend system rather than the APIs it exposes.
+This file holds information about the backend system that exposes one or more APIs.
-Information that may otherwise be repeated across all of a system's APIs can be added to the `description` item.
+Information that may otherwise be repeated across all of a system's APIs can be added to the `description` field.

 ### short-name
 A short name or abbreviation (max 10 chars) to be used as a prefix for each API title when displayed in the API catalogue.